 Telehealth services are the same as our in-clinic rates.
 We will work with you and your insurance to help you get coverage for services.
 Most major health carriers include telehealth.
 During COVID---all major health carriers are reimbursing for care.

 Pediatric clinics across the country are using telehealth to address challenges with sensory processing, motor skills, self-care, feeding, articulation, communication, handwriting, executive function skills, visual motor/visual perceptual skills and so much more!
 Families that have limited access to services, limited transportation options, or those who prefer to receive services in their home can benefit.
 Telehealth effectively empowers parents in partnership with their providers to support support their child in reaching their goals in their home environment.

 How do I make a telehealth appointment?

 Your telehealth appointment will be scheduled with our front desk staff like any other appointment.
-You can use our contact form to get started today!
+Fill out our New Client Intake form to get started!

 How do I log on?

 You will receive appointment reminders from Fusion, our electronic medical record platform, as well from Zoom.
 You can join into your Zoom therapy session through your browser or by downloading the Zoom app to your smartphone or tablet.

 A laptop or tablet with a webcam or secure an external webcam to your computer; if using a smartphone, please ensure there is a stable way to hold the phone in place such as a phone stand, “pop-socket”, tripod, or some way of propping it securely during our session.